 Mexican Automobile Insurance

 A Mexican Automobile Insurance program through State Risk Management covers university vehicles traveling into Mexico.
-Prior to the trip, University travelers must obtain a Mexican Insurance Packet, specific to each vehicle, from Property and Liability Insurance Services.
+Prior to the trip, University travelers must obtain a Mexican Insurance Packet, specific to each vehicle, from Insurance and Claims Services.

 Mexican law only recognizes insurance coverage issued by Mexican insurance companies.
 The Mexican government (and police) does not recognize policies written by American insurance companies, even if that policy has Mexican coverage.

 To comply with Mexican requirements, each packet is University vehicle specific and contains the Tourist Vehicle Identification Card, copy of the vehicle title, and information from State Risk Management.
 Employees should obtain written authorization (on NAU stationary) from their Dean or supervisor granting them permission to drive a State vehicle into Mexico on University business.
 When the employee returns to the University, return all insurance packets to Insurance and Claims Services (P. O. Box 4067).
 These packets will be used each time that particular vehicle travels to Mexico during the policy period.

 The University does not provide Mexican insurance coverage for private vehicles.
 Most commercial rental vehicle contracts prohibit travel into Mexico.